robmad93/platformer_game/README.md

 ## 🙌 Acknowledgments
 - Inspired by classic platformer games.
-- Special thanks to freecodecamp for the detailed tutorial.
+- Special thanks to freecodecamp.org for the detailed tutorial.

 ---